coldmanck/RVL-BERT/README.md

 # RVL-BERT
-This folder contains validation experiments code and the models on the SpatialSense and the VRD dataset.
+This folder accompanies the IEEE Access paper "Visual Relationship Detection with Visual-Linguistic Knowledge from Multimodal Representations" and contains validation experiments code and the models on the SpatialSense and the VRD dataset.

 ## Installation